HotCL/P4-HCL/README.md

 Endlines in HCL doesn't matter.
 You do need spaces between declarations and individual statements and expressions, though, so be sure to remember those!
 # HYPER COOL LEARNING OF HCL
+Here is how to get started with the HCL language, for both novices to programming as well as experienced programmers that are coming from other languages.
 ## Hello World
 To print “Hello World!” in HCL, simply write “Hello world” followed by the print function:
 ``"Hello World!" print``